Find Grad Schools

 129 Yearly Graduations

 The 10th most popular school in the country for parks & rec majors who are seeking their master's degree is Southern New Hampshire University.
 Roughly 134,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
 During the most recent year for which we have data, 129 people received their master's degree in parks & rec from SNHU.
-Of these students, 36% were women and 43% were members of underrepresented racial-ethnic groups.
-Data shows that SNHU graduates that hold this degree go on to make a median salary of $44,749.
+About 35% of this group were women, and 42% were students from an underrepresented racial-ethnic group.

 #12